Indicators

 - 0% suggests that the line is no better in approximating the data than simply using the average price for the period.

-This metric helps you gauge the strength of a trend and figure out whether it’s likely to continue or revert.
-Want more details?
-Check out this article.
+This metric helps you gauge trend strength and assess whether the move is likely to continue or revert.
+For more detail, see this article.

 Current Price

-Section titled “Current Price”The heartbeat of an asset.
-It’s often compared to moving averages to discern trends.
+Section titled “Current Price”This is the asset’s current price.
+It is often compared with moving averages to identify trends.

 Further Resources